-Three inch to four inch diameter pavement cores shall be considered for pavement resurfacing, rehabilitation, reconstruction, or rubblization projects.
-Six inch diameter core holes may be performed where bulk subbase samples or DCP testing of subbase and/or subgrade are required.
-The method of coring shall be such so as to produce an intact core sample.
+Three-inch to 4-inch diameter pavement cores shall be considered for pavement resurfacing, rehabilitation, reconstruction, or rubblization projects.
+Six-inch diameter core holes may be performed where bulk subbase samples or DCP testing of subbase and/or subgrade are required.
+The method of coring shall be such to produce an intact core sample.
 The core holes in HMA pavement shall be backfilled and patched with cold asphalt patch.
-Core holes in concrete pavement shall be patched with a rapid hardening cement R2 or better material according to Table 1 of ASTM C928, "Standard Specification for Packaged, Dry, Rapid-Hardening Cementitious Materials for Concrete Repairs."
+Core holes in concrete pavement shall be patched with a rapid hardening cement R2 or better material in accordance with Table 1 of ASTM C928 Standard Specification for Packaged, Dry, Rapid-Hardening Cementitious Materials for Concrete Repairs.

 Bridge cores may be considered for bridge deck surveys and substructure evaluations.
 The Illinois Tollway and Designer, if applicable, shall confirm that taking bridge deck cores will not affect the structural integrity of the deck.
-Core holes in bridge structures shall be repaired with a rapid hardening cement R3 or better material according to Table 1 of ASTM C928.
+Core holes in bridge structures shall be repaired with a rapid hardening cement R3 or better material in accordance with Table 1 of ASTM C928.

-3.5.4 Other In-situ Field Tests
+3.5.4 Other In-situ & Field Tests